PatatalouiS/MatriXMiX/README.md

 <h1> Use MatriXMiX </h1>

-Using MatriXMiX is very simple, you have just to put some matrices in the Library an after, make calculations on these matrices in the main menu.
+Using MatriXMiX is very simple.
+You can put some matrices in the Library section.
+To compute, you must go to main menu and select the type of operation you want.
-If you don't see your matrix for a calculation, it's because your matrix is not mathematically compatible with this operation.
+If you don't see a matrix for one of the operation , it's because the operation you have selected can not be executed for the matrix.

-You can save your current library with the File menu. a .mtmx txt file is created.
+You can save your current library with the File menu.
+A <i>.mtmx</i> txt file is created.
-Also, you can load a .mtmx file to restore a previous library.
+Also, you can load a <i>.mtmx</i> file to restore a previous library.

 <h1> Third Party Libraries </h1>